usc-isi-i2/kgtk/docs/transform/lift.md

   --label-file INPUT_FILE
                         A KGTK file with label records (Optional, use '-' for stdin.)
+  --unmodified-row-output-file UNMODIFIED_ROW_OUTPUT_FILE
+                        A KGTK output file that will contain only unmodified rows.
+This file will have the same columns as the input file.
+(Optional, use '-' for stdout.)
   --columns-to-write [OUTPUT_LIFTED_COLUMN_NAMES [OUTPUT_LIFTED_COLUMN_NAMES ...]]
                         The columns into which to store the lifted values.
 The default is [node1;label, label;label, node2;label] or